holomodular/ServiceQuery/README.md

 <img src="https://github.com/holomodular/ServiceQuery/blob/main/examples/InMemory7/wwwroot/Logo.png" title="ServiceQuery Logo" width="250"/>

-# Service Query Allows Safely Querying Data Over REST APIs
+# Service Query Allows Querying Data Over REST APIs
 Service Query (http://ServiceQuery.com) is an open-source library that allows dynamically querying database information over REST APIs.
 It leverages the power of an expressions builder and a simple model that is capable of serializing query instructions over service boundaries, similar to how ODATA works but better.
 It supports numerous popular relational (SQL) and document (NoSQL) database engines that expose an IQueryable interface.
 This provides clients and front end applications unprecedented queryability as well as a standardized endpoint for a microservice-based architecture supporting polyglot data access to system database data.

 # Installation Instructions